 Table 4: The feature importances for the random survival forest model utilizing treatment data only, radiomics data only, or the combination of both.
 Maximum dose was observed to be the most predictive feature, significantly with more information gain than any other treatment feature.
-Gray tone difference matrix computations yielded the most predictive radiomic features when only using radiomics data.
+Gray tone difference matrix computations were the most predictive when only using radiomics data.
 Both gray tone difference matrices and maximum dose features resulted in high predictive value in the combined model.
 However, the importance of maximum dose was decreased compared to when using only treatment data, indicating that the model is still able to predict survival with the remaining radiomic features.

-The most predictive radiomic feature was the neighboring gray tone difference matrix (NGTDM) strength, though with a large variance over the 4 k-folds.
+The most predictive radiomic feature was the neighboring gray tone difference matrix (NGTDM) strength.
 The most predictive clinical variable was maximum dose, significantly greater than any other clinical variable.
-However, in the combined radiomics and treatment data model, the feature importance of maximum dose decreased.

 4. Discussion

 The goal of the study was to develop a method utilizing radiomics and machine learning to predict time until local progression of CLM patients.
-The IBS of every dataset combination was below the threshold of 0.25, indicating that the predictions by the RSF model is non-random and information-gaining [29].
+The IBS of every dataset combination was below the threshold of 0.25, indicating that the predictions by the RSF model is non-random and information-gaining [31].
+This suggests that there is predictive texture within the liver parenchyma and tumor volume that may be investigated further to understand structural changes that affect prognosis.
+This is consistent with Simpson et al. [19], who observed that radiomic features were associated with recurrence and are potentially reflective of tissue abnormalities that create a metastatic environment.

-Without feature selection, although the model performed with an average C-index greater than 0.55, there was a larger variance across the cross-validation folds.
-This is likely due to overfitting as the number of input variables (e.g. all 108 radiomic features vs. a maximum of 9 when feature selected) defines the number of dimensions in the optimization problem for the machine learning model.
-The optimized solution may be too specific to the training data, resulting in lower testing accuracy.
-With the CPH model, the prediction accuracies decreased significantly, with all radiomics datasets not significantly better than random prediction.

 There are several opportunities we aimed to address to improve on existing methods.
-First, the Cox regression models data with an exponential hazard function with variables parameterized in a linear combination [30].
-This may not sufficiently characterize nonlinear dependencies between the variables.
-Secondly, the existing studies use Cox regression to extract significant variables and use a manual scoring system to map the variables to a risk category.
-The linear mapping of hazard ratios to prediction may further oversimplify nonlinear dependencies between variables, particularly when relying on integer scores as the optimal threshold may not be exactly at an integer value.
+First, the CPH model in theory is parameterized with lower complexity than RSF and may be unable to capture nonlinear dependencies [32].
+However, from our results, this is indeterminate as although the CPH did not significantly perform better than random chance, there was a wide confidence interval to overlap with the RSF model.
+When assessing performance with IBS, the CPH model was not greater than the 0.25 threshold for only the combined radiomics and clinical subsets.
+Recent studies modelling survival with radiomics show no significant difference between CPH and RSF models [33, 34].
+Comparison of our model may require a larger sample size and to evaluate the feature selection and optimization methods other studies have used.
+Secondly, existing studies performing linear mapping of hazard ratios to prediction scores and may oversimplify nonlinear dependencies between variables, particularly when relying on rounding to integer scores.
 Thirdly, there may be predictive information missed if only analyzing clinicopathological variables.
 As tumor progression results in changes in tissue, there may be observable structural changes in the liver associated with survival.

 Most prior studies reported a C-index lower than 0.60 when tested on external datasets, with one model by Wang et al. achieving a C-index of 0.64 [14].
 However, we did not have access to all variables used, which is required for a fairer comparison between manual scoring systems and automated RSF methods in future studies.